Wave-Play/robo.js/docosaurus/docs/advanced/configuration.md

 Customizing Robo.js to fit your needs is a piece of cake! 🍰 This guide will walk you through tweaking defaults, adding new intents, specifying permissions, changing sage mode behavior, and more.

-To configure your Robo.js, create a config file named `robo.mjs` in a `.config` folder.
+To configure your Robo.js, create a config file named `robo.mjs` in a `config` folder.

 > Alternatively, you can use CommonJS with the name `robo.cjs` or a simpler JSON format as `robo.json`.
 Using the JSON format is not as robust as JS, but it's a viable choice if you encounter issues with either `.cjs` or `.mjs` on your web host.